FilipM13/covid19-vaccination-analysis/README.md

 <small>Files corresponding to this part are stored in vaccinated_percent folder</small>

 Based on main data source Gibraltar vaccinated the largest percent of population.
-I took most important information by using vaccinated_per_day.sql which takes maximum value of people daily vaccinations per million for each country from main data source.
+I took most important information by using vaccinated_percent.sql which takes maximum value of people vaccinated per hundred for each country from main data source.

 | country              | vaccinated population [%]          |
 |----------------------|------------------------------------|